miracl-3/Credit-Card-Customer-Behavior-Segmentation-and-Analysis-/README.md

 - PRC_FULL_PAYMENT: Percent of full payment paid by user.
 - TENURE: Tenure of credit card service for user (i.e., how long (in months) you should have held the credit card before they will grant you credit).

-## Question: Provided this data set consistings this customer's behaviors, how many groups of behaviors are there?
-How can we approach them with better strategic services?

 ## Skills (Techniques Applied)
 - Data cleaning & validation (missing values, duplicates, consistency checks)
 - EDA: distribution analysis, skew/outliers, log1p visualization